towavephone/kostasbariotis.com/blog/React之forwardRef入门学习/index.md

       warningWithoutStack(
         render.defaultProps == null && render.propTypes == null,
-        'forwardRef render functions do not support propTypes or defaultProps. ' + 'Did you accidentally pass a React component?', );
+        'forwardRef render functions do not support propTypes or defaultProps. ' + 'Did you accidentally pass a React component?'
+      );
     }
   }